Free Buyers Guide

 Using nylon cable ties for your entire installation doesn’t meet this requirement.
 You can start with nylon cable ties and then overlay them with stainless steel, which may be more convenient.
 Alternatively, you can opt for a 50/50 split.
 However, be aware that nylon ties won’t endure over time.
 A good one might last 15 years, while a poor cable tie might be lucky to last five.

-We exclusively use stainless steel, employing about one-third nylon and two-thirds stainless steel.
+We use stainless steel, employing about one-third nylon and two-thirds stainless steel.
 With Enphase, we are fortunate because much of the cable sits on top of the microinverter.
 The purpose of cable ties is to prevent cable sagging and touching the roof.
 In addition to cable ties, we use stainless steel clips to secure the cables.
 These clips hold up the cable, and we typically use one nylon tie per panel to pin and set the cable.
 Then, we go over the top with stainless steel cable ties, which have a nylon coating.
 You’ll notice two nylon stainless steel ties to one actual nylon tie, and in between, you’ll likely see two to three stainless steel clips, either attached to the rail or the panels.

 When we bring cables through the roof, whether it be tin or tile, we cut a 28 mm hole, we seal it with Sikaflex, and we use a dektite product over the top of that as well.
 So if it’s a tin dektite, it’s a smaller size and style dektite — like a flashing.
 If it’s a tile dektite it’s much bigger.
 It’s the dektite with a lead flashing on it as well so that prevents any kind of roof leak.